 unfortunately for Rora her Mother’s choice for her is the dark and brooding second son of the Kingdom of Locke, who only sees her as his stepping stone to the throne and nothing more.

 Unless Rora can find some unimaginable way to Grant her the sacred gift her ancestors stole, her future with the Prince of Locke looks inevitable and none too bright.
 But what if Rora could steal magic in the same way her ancestors stole it?
 What if there was another option?
 What if her future wasn’t set in stone just yet, what if Rora could carve her own future in that very stone blocking her way?

-Teen Rating: Carmack creates a beautifully crafted fantasy realm, bursting full of life and packed full with many ingenious aspects and cleaver ideas.
+TEEN OVERVIEW: Carmack creates a beautifully crafted fantasy realm, bursting full of life and packed full with many ingenious aspects and cleaver ideas.
 Unfortunately these are all totally and quite completely forgotten about by Carmack, who instead focused on the promise and dynamic of a love story and not on the dept or things going on beyond it.
-Carmack failed to capitalize on the intericicy of her world, failing to steer her romance away from being so cliche.
+Carmack failed to capitalise on the intricacy of her world, failing to steer her romance away from being so cliché.
 With the continuation of a vivid, pulsing and real world around Cormack’s romance, the story and book would have become something much more tactile and real than it currently is, giving the romance credibility and realism to surround and nurture the sparks of romance going on in the story allowing them to grow into a flame.
 All the while avoiding it becoming so cliche.
-The intent and original groundwork of the story were spot on but, the ability to capitalize on this and keep the story on this route was something to be desired for.
-2/5 14+
+The intent and original groundwork of the story were spot on but, the ability to capitalise on this and keep the story on this route was something to be desired for.